unbit/uwsgi-docs/PushingStats.rst

 Pushing statistics (from 1.4)
 =============================

+IMPORTANT: the Metrics subsystem offers a better introduction to the following concepts.
+See :doc:`Metrics`

 Starting from uWSGI 1.4 you can push statistics (the same JSON blob you get with the :doc:`StatsServer`) via various systems (called stats pushers).